 - Magnesium sulfate prevents seizures.
 This medicine is usually given through an IV.

-- Steroids may be given 12 to 24 hours before your baby is delivered if he needs to be born early.
+- Steroids may be given 12 to 24 hours before your baby is delivered if he or she needs to be born early.
 The medicine will help your baby's lungs develop.

 - Blood tests are done to check your liver and kidney function.